gutenye/sails-rethinkdb/README.md

 [Gratipay](https://gratipay.com/gutenye) |
 [Bountysource](https://www.bountysource.com/teams/gutenye)

-**Warnning**: still under early development, not production ready, use at your own risk.
+**Warnning**: still under development, not production ready, use at your own risk or help to test it.

 Contributions are welcome, the code is well structure and easy to understand.